extesy/hoverzoom/CONTRIBUTING.md

 We want to keep HoverZoom's code clean and consistent.
 Please follow our coding style and guidelines.
 We use [PEP 8](https://pep8.org/) for Python code and [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) for JavaScript.

-### Help and Support 🆘

-If you have any questions or need help with your contribution, feel free to reach out to us on our [Gitter chat](https://gitter.im/hoverzoom/community).

 ### Contributors 💪

 We appreciate every contribution, big or small!
 Your name will be added to our list of amazing contributors in the README file.